Pavan-1997/Python_DevOps_Functions_Modules_Packages/README.md

 In this example, `my_package` is a Python package containing modules `module1` and `module2`.

+`PYPI - Python Package Index is a python repository for all packages to install it we use "pip instal <package-name>"`

 ## 2. How to Import a Package

 Importing a package or module in Python is done using the `import` statement.
 You can import the entire package, specific modules, or individual functions/variables from a module.